 As a travel nurse, it’s essential to continue learning and build on your foundation.
 You already have solid nursing experience, but you can always discover new methods and skills throughout your travel career.
 Even though you’ll be moving on after your assignment ends, treat your time at each facility like a probationary period; it will help you make the most out of your time.
 Every assignment offers you a chance to gain new skills, references, and maybe even an extension if you’re looking to stay in your new location a little longer.
 You became a nurse to care for your patients, so continue to remind yourself why you’re in the profession to begin with.
 It will keep you grounded and prevent burnout.

 Don’t Be Afraid to Ask Questions

 Even though you have plenty of nursing experience under your belt already, you’re still the new kid on the block when you start out on each new assignment.
 Make sure you know the facility’s codes, procedures, and policy as soon as you start; you wouldn’t want to find yourself in an emergency without the answers.
 Your coworkers are thankful for the extra hands and happy to help get you up to speed, so don’t be afraid to ask them!
-IT is also just phone call away if you have computers issues or trouble logging in on your first day.
+IT is also just a phone call away if you have computer issues or trouble logging in on your first day.

 Partner with Your Recruiter

 A great resource you may overlook is your travel nursing agency and recruiter.
 Agencies have years of experience in the industry and your recruiter will act as your career advocate throughout the entire process.
 They place nurses in jobs every day, so they can help you understand how travel nursing works and answer any questions you may have about your schedule, pay, housing, and compliance.
 They also have close relationships with the facilities they place nurses in.
 Find a great recruiter and they’ll take care of the rest so you can find your dream assignment!